-Autumn’s here and so is our annual Cask Ale Festival at The Marquis of Granby!
+Autumn’s here and so is our annual Cask Ale Festival at Marquis Of Granby, Rathbone Street!
 And this year there’s even more for you to discover.

 We’ve partnered with 5 fantastic British breweries, including the likes of Stewart Brewing, Black Sheep, St Austell, Wild Beer Co. and Five Points to showcase their very own cask ales.
 There are over 30 new ales that are perfect for sipping on this autumn!